Bleach (manga): Manga

-Related media

 Anime

-Bleach was adapted by studio Pierrot into an anime television series directed by Noriyuki Abe and broadcast for 366 episodes on TV Tokyo, from October 2004 to March 2012.
+Bleach was adapted by Pierrot into an anime television series directed by Noriyuki Abe and broadcast for 366 episodes on TV Tokyo from October 2004 to March 2012.

-In March 2020, it was announced that the manga's final story arc, "Thousand-Year Blood War", would receive a new anime project.
-In November 2021, it was announced that the new project would be an anime television series.
+In March 2020, it was announced that the manga's final story arc, "Thousand-Year Blood War", would receive an anime adaptation.
+In November 2021, it was announced that the new project would be a television series.
 It is directed by Tomohisa Taguchi and premiered in October 2022.

 Films

-The series has spawned four animated films: Bleach: Memories of Nobody, premiered on December 16, 2006; Bleach: The DiamondDust Rebellion, premiered on December 22, 2007; Bleach: Fade to Black, premiered on December 13, 2008; and Bleach: Hell Verse, premiered on December 4, 2010.
+The series has spawned four animated films: Bleach: Memories of Nobody, released on December 16, 2006; Bleach: The DiamondDust Rebellion, released on December 22, 2007; Bleach: Fade to Black, released on December 13, 2008; and Bleach: Hell Verse, released on December 4, 2010.
 A live-action film adaptation premiered in Japan on July 20, 2018.

 Light novels

-Tite Kubo and Makoto Matsubara have co-authored three novelizations of the Bleach series, which were published by Shueisha under its Shounen Jump Books label.
-The first volume, Bleach - Letters From The Other Side: The Death and The Strawberry, was published on December 15, 2004, and re-released as Bleach - Letters From The Other Side: The Death and The Strawberry - New Edition on November 4, 2009.
+Tite Kubo and Makoto Matsubara have co-authored three novelizations of the Bleach series, which were published by Shueisha under its Jump J-Books imprint.
+The first volume, Bleach – Letters From The Other Side: The Death and The Strawberry, was published on December 15, 2004, and re-released as Bleach – Letters From The Other Side: The Death and The Strawberry - New Edition on November 4, 2009.
 The second, Bleach: The Honey Dish Rhapsody, was published on November 30, 2006.
-The third, Bleach: The Death Save The Strawberry, was published on September 4, 2012.
-Two novelizations of the Bleach series have been co-authored by Narita Ryohgo.
-The first volume, Bleach: Spirits Are Forever With You, and the second, Bleach: Spirits Are Forever With You 2, were published on June 4, 2012.
+The third, Bleach: The Death Save the Strawberry, was published on September 4, 2012.
+A two-volume novelization of the series co-authored by Ryōgo Narita, titled Bleach: Spirits Are Forever With You was released on June 4, 2012.